anzilr/ExcusesGeneratorBot/README.md

 ## Why FastAPI?

 Because, FastAPI is the fastest micro framework for python.
-Faster than Flask, and Asynchronous.
+Faster than Flask, and it is Asynchronous.

 ## Deployment